 At Confetti, we are champions of your inclusion activities. 💪 We are strong believers in and supporters of our audience’s initiatives around workplace equity.

 And we know it’s important to you, too.
-That’s why we’ve amped up our efforts to give you the DEI experiences you need to help your inclusion initiatives blossom. 🙌
+That’s why we’ve amped up our efforts to give you the diversity and inclusion activities you need to help your inclusion initiatives blossom. 🙌

 We recently launched our Diversity, Equity, and Inclusion Collection, home to a wide range of educational and engaging experiences.
 To show our commitment to ours (and your) DEI efforts, we’ve also ensured each event is created and run by individuals who represent the community they teach about.